 Creating appropriate trusts to protect assets while supporting your loved ones may solve many foreseeable problems.
 Keeping careful records of “gifts” to one of your heirs that may be considered advances on future inheritance is also useful in preventing future squabbles.
 In some cases, your estate planning attorney may recommend putting a “no contest” clause into your will which will deprive an heir who contests your will from inheriting even the amount she or he considers disproportionately small.

-The wonderful thing about having a talented estate planning attorney is that he/she has drafted a wide range of wills, and has, in all probability, dealt with families even more dysfunctional than yours.
+Every family has a little dysfunction.
+But, the wonderful thing about having a talented estate planning attorney is that he/she has drafted a wide range of wills, and has, in all probability, dealt with a family that had even more dysfunction than yours.